Nickelodeon Magazine

-Nick Magazine is a defunct American children's magazine inspired by the children's television network Nickelodeon.
+Nick Magazine was a defunct American children's magazine inspired by the children's television network Nickelodeon.
 Its first incarnation appeared in 1990 and was distributed at participating Pizza Hut restaurants; the version of the magazine only saw two issues.
 The magazine returned in Summer 1993 with all types of content, primarily humor and comics.
 Originally published on a quarterly basis, it switched to bi-monthly with the February/March 1994 issue.
 It then went to ten times per year starting in March 1995, with a bi-annual December/January and June/July issue until its end in 2009.

 For most of its run, the magazine's editor-in-chief was Laura Galen.
 She wrote the goodbye message for the 159th and final issue in 2009.

 On February 5, 2015, Papercutz announced that they worked a deal with Nickelodeon to create a new version of the magazine.
 The first issue was released in June 2015, and the final issue was released in 2016.